jsGanttImproved/jsgantt-improved/README.md

 See the [Documentation](https://github.com/jsGanttImproved/jsgantt-improved/wiki/Documentation) wiki page or the included ``index.html`` file for instructions on use.

-Latest Release: v1.7.5 - Migration to GitHub
+Latest Release: v1.7.5.2 - Honour standard group task start and end dates